-I am a sucker for online quizzes, whether learning that I’m most like Darryl Philbin in The Office or that Austin, TX is the city that most fits my personality (who knew?).
-So when I learned from one of the campaigns on WeSpire about a short, fun quiz to discover which of the United Nation Sustainable Development Goals (SDGs) most resonates with you, I was all in.
+I am a sucker for an online quiz.
+Whether learning that I’m most like Darryl Philbin in The Office or that Austin, TX is the city that most fits my personality, I can’t resist.
+When I learned from one of the campaigns on WeSpire about a short, fun quiz to discover which of the United Nation Sustainable Development Goals (SDGs) most resonates with you, I was all in.

 If you aren’t familiar with the UN SDGs, they are 17 ambitious goals that more than 190 world leaders committed to in 2015 in order to help end extreme poverty, fight inequality & injustice, and address climate change.
 Examples of goals are Goal #2 “No Hunger” and Goal #4 “Quality Education”.
 They are part of a wider 2030 agenda for sustainable development and built on some of the amazing progress made by the 8 Millenium Goals.
 In addition to addressing criticism that the 8 goals were too narrow, the process to develop the goals was considered to be one of the most inclusive and transparent in UN History.

 While ALL of the goals resonate with me, the quiz determined that #3 “Good Health & Wellbeing”, #5 “Gender Equality” and #14 “Life Below Water” came out on top.
 Now, how does knowing this help?
 It’s about prioritization.
 Yes, all the goals are important and we want to live in a world where all of these goals are hit.
 But no one person or one organization can focus on 17 goals effectively.
 But if we align personally around the goals that ignite our passions and leverage our respective strengths, together we can hit them all.